 Large signs are traditionally erected to help you navigate the city, with coloured pedestrian routes guiding the way to major events and points of interest.

 Car travel & parking

 Cars may travel around the city as normal on the day preceding King's Day but traffic in the city centre is severely restricted on the day itself with the entire city centre being closed off to cars from 07:30 onwards.
 The car restrictions in place on King’s Day mean that leaving your car at a designated park and ride location is the best option.
-The P+R Bos en Lommer location will be closed on King's Day.
+Please note that the P+R RAI location will be closed on King's Day.
 If you do decide to venture into the city by car, look out for restricted parking areas marked by yellow signs.